norobotdiving/manager-README/README.md

 I am most easily reached via Slack or email.
 I consider both of these to be asynchronous, which means while I will strive to get back to you in a timely fashion, it probably won't be immediate.
 If you need me urgently, either call or text me (my number is in Pingboard).
 By default, I will observe the same rules for communicating with you.
 If it's urgent, it'll be by phone or text.
 I might ping you on Slack for something time-sensitive, like "who wants the other half of this sandwich?", but don't consider it a must-drop-everything priority. 🥪

 If you need some time with me, go ahead and put something on my calendar.
 I am pretty rigorous in keeping my availability current, especially in COVID-19 times, so if it's open on my calendar, it's game.

+### ~~Micro~~ Management
+You're here because you're good at your job.
+I'm here to make sure you're set up for success.
+I am _not_ here to watch over your shoulder or second guess you.
+But I am an engineer, so I might have questions about the details of an issue.
+I am seeking to understand, and that's all.
+I might also have an idea of how to solve a problem.
+These are always suggestions, and I encourage you to shoot my ideas down in flames with a well-reasoned response.

+### Problems And Solutions
+A huge portion of my job is balancing risk and reward on several axes at once.
+As a result, any unseen risk represents a potential mistake.
+So I am always interested in hearing about risks and urge you, in no uncertain terms, to tell me as soon as you know or suspect something is awry.

+It's possible that I already know about the problem you're coming to me with.
+I'll let you know that without judgment.
+I'd rather err on the side of hearing about a problem too many times than not at all.

+As much as I love hearing about problems, I love hearing about a solution more.
+Come prepped with an answer to "Ok, what do we do about it?" and you won't need to hear me ask it, because I will.

 ## StrengthsFinder